-I also learned about the Addalock, which is a portable door lock where you can quickly secure your door by placing the device between the door and the frame.
+I also learned about the Addalock, a portable door lock where you can quickly secure your door by placing the device between the door and the frame.
 The device prevents the door from opening on either side of the door.
-It is a pretty small device so it may be worth considering when you are travelling solo.
+It is a pretty small device, so it may be worth considering when you are travelling solo.

 When my bag was snatched in Ho Chi Minh City, I lost my laptop and mobile phone.
-I had my wallet with me and my passport was sitting in my Airbnb room.
-So I was lucky I didn’t lose any money and my passport but sadly lost the two pieces of electronics that I really needed.
-But hey, I wasn’t hurt and still had money with me.
+My wallet was with me, and my passport was in my hotel room.
+I was lucky I didn’t lose any money or my passport, but sadly, I lost the two pieces of electronics that I really needed.
+But hey, I wasn’t hurt and still had my passport and money.

 This might be something that I do because I get paranoid when I carry too much money.
 I feel like other people would know that I have wads of cash in my bag.
 Ha!

-Typically, I carry enough cash for the day when I am out.
-And also a credit card (depends on where I am. i.e. if I’m in a city where I can buy things, I will need the credit card.
+Typically, I take enough cash for the day when I am out.
+And also a credit card (depends on where I am. i.e. if I’m in a city where I can buy things, I will need a credit card.
 But if I’m on an island or desert somewhere, the little plastic card is pretty useless).

-I’ve read a lot of tips about not lingering at train stations.
-It is one of those places that are not very friendly or appealing, especially the older train stations.
+I’ve read many tips for travel safety about not lingering at train stations and public transportation hubs.
+They are the type of places that are not very friendly or appealing, especially the older train stations.
 Some travellers are targeted at train stations because they usually have all their belongings with them and don’t really know where they are going or what they are doing.

-Generally, I research ahead of time, go to the train station before my actual departure date and purchase a ticket in advance.
-The idea is to efficiently buy a train ticket when I don’t have all my belongings with me.
+Generally, I research, go to the train station before my departure date, and purchase a ticket in advance.
+The idea is to buy a train ticket when I don’t have all my belongings with me.
 I’m in and out of the station.
-And on the day of my departure, I am already familiar with the layout of the train station so I don’t look like I am completely lost and don’t know what I’m doing.
+On the day of my departure, I was already familiar with the layout of the train station, so I didn’t look like I was completely lost and didn’t know what I was doing.

-Check if your destination city has either Uber, Grab, Lyft or other peer-to-peer ridesharing options because it is an efficient way of moving around in a new city.
+Check if your destination city has Uber, Grab, or other peer-to-peer ridesharing options because they are efficient ways of moving around in a new city.

-First of all, you can enter your destination into the app and avoid any language barriers with your cab driver.
-Second, the app will tell you exactly how much your ride will cost and you can avoid any miscommunication with taxi fare and scams.
-Third, these are regulated programs so you don’t have to worry about your safety and the driver will ensure you arrive at your destination safely.
-And finally, you don’t need to fumble with cash as you can set your app to pay directly with your credit card.
-So even if you don’t have local currency, you can pay directly through your credit card.
+First, you can avoid any type of language barrier by simply entering your destination on the app.
+Second, the app will tell you exactly how much your ride will cost and you can avoid any miscommunication with taxi scams.
+And third, these are regulated programs so you don’t have to worry about your safety and the driver will ensure you arrive at your destination safely.

 Make sure to download some or all of these apps before you leave for your trip.

-If you are travelling solo, you will have to be alert at all times.
+Whether you are travelling solo for the first time or a seasoned traveller, you will have to be alert at all times.
 But don’t be too paranoid about things that can potentially happen.
 There is a delicate balance between the two.